Powerlearnproject/se-day1-assignment-fanelemanyathi/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
+The evolution of software engineering has been shaped by a few key turning points.
+As software systems became bigger and more complex, developers needed better ways to manage them.
+This led to structured programming, modular design, and object-oriented programming (OOP), making code easier to read, maintain, and collaborate on.

+Then came the need for better project management.
+Early software development was often chaotic, so formal methods like the Waterfall model, Agile development, and DevOps helped teams stay organized, build software more systematically, and adapt more easily to change.

+Another major shift was making software less dependent on hardware.
+Early programmers had to write low-level code tailored to specific machines, but high-level languages and operating systems made it possible to focus more on solving problems rather than worrying about hardware details.

+Finally, cloud computing and virtualization took things even further by freeing software from specific physical machines.
+This made applications more flexible and scalable, shaping the way modern software is built today.
+These milestones have all played a huge role in making software engineering what it is now—allowing us to create powerful, reliable, and adaptable systems.

 List and briefly explain the phases of the Software Development Life Cycle.